stefanofa/awesome/TOPICS.md

 *   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure and prevent secret leaks.
+*   [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is the open-source secret management platform: Sync secrets across your team/infrastructure, prevent secret leaks, and manage internal PKI

 *   [feathersjs/feathers](https://github.com/feathersjs/feathers) - The API and real-time application framework